FK Bor 1919: Rise to Prominence (1960s and 1970s)

 Originally, Bor was drawn against Union Berlin but after the East German clubs withdrew from the competition, they were drawn against the Czechoslovak side Slovan Bratislava.
 Slovan won 3–2 on aggregate and eventually won the 1968–69 European Cup Winners' Cup trophy.

 Bor finished its first season in the top level at 13th place among 18 clubs.
 They were selected to represent Yugoslavia in the 1969 Balkans Cup – a minor international club competition for Balkan nations.
 They were eliminated in the group stage with Dinamo Tirana from Albania and Universitatea Craiova from Romania.

 After three seasons in the top division they were relegated in 1971, but immediately bounced back, finishing the 1971–72 Second League in front of Priština and eliminating Rudar Ljubija and FK Crvenka in the playoffs.
 Bor played three more seasons in the Yugoslav First League until 1975.
 They reached the quarter-finals of the 1970–71 Yugoslav Cup where they were again defeated by the eventual winner Red Star Belgrade.

 Bor played two more seasons in the Second League.
 After 14 consecutive years of playing in the national levels, they got relegated back to the Serbian Republic league (3rd level) in 1977.
-They were promoted back to the Second League after two seasons and in 1979–80 Yugoslav Second League nearly missed out the promotion back to the top national league.
+They were promoted back to the Second League after two seasons and in 1979–80 Yugoslav Second League nearly missed out on the promotion back to the top national league.
 Before the last matchday up to 5 teams, including Bor, were contesting the first place.
 Eventually, after allegations of match fixing and an investigation by Yugoslav Football Association, OFK Beograd, Radnički Kragujevac and FK Bor all finished with 37 points, however, OFK Beograd was promoted due to the best goal-difference.